These magnificent mirrored homes are almost invisible

 Casa Invisibile, Ljubljana, Slovenia

 A prefabricated dwelling, Casa Invisibile was developed by Austrian studio Delugan Meissl Associated Architects as a solution to escalating house prices.
-Its mirrored surfaces allow the house to become one with Slovenia's stunning rural vistas.
-The total cost is just £85,000 ($110k) which even includes interior furnishings.

 Casa Invisibile, Ljubljana, Slovenia

-As well as affordability, the property is a flexible and sustainable living space.
+As well as affordable, the property is a flexible and sustainable living space.
 The prefabricated wood structure has been designed for simple turnkey installation at the owner's chosen site.
-Plus, the units are made largely from wood so in the future they can be taken apart and recycled.

 Casa Invisibile, Ljubljana, Slovenia